-Municipal bond investing is a popular income choice for many American.
-The muni bonds are debt securities issued by municipal authorities like States, Counties, Cities and their related companies.
-Municipal bonds or “munis” are issued to fund general activities or capital projects like building schools, roads, hospitals and sewer systems.
-The size of the muni bond market reaches $3.7 trillion dollars.
-There are about $350 billion dollars of Muni bond issuance available every year.
+Municipal bond investing is a popular income choice for many Americans.
+The muni bonds are debt securities issued by municipal authorities like States, Counties, Cities, and related businesses.
+Municipal bonds or “munis” are issued to fund general activities or capital projects like building schools, roads, hospitals, and sewer systems.
+The size of the muni bond market has reached 3.7 trillion dollars.
+There are about $350 billion of Muni bond issuance available every year.

-In order to encourage Americans to invest in Municipal Bonds, US authorities had exempted the interest (coupon income) of the muni bonds from Federal taxes.
-In some cases when the bond holders reside in the same state where the bond was issued, they can be exempted from state taxes too.
+To encourage Americans to invest in Municipal Bonds, US authorities had exempted the muni bonds’ interest (coupon income) from Federal taxes.
+In some cases, when the bondholders reside in the same state where the bond was issued, they can also be exempted from state taxes.

 Types of Municipal Bonds

-General obligation bonds are issued by municipal entities to finance various public projects like roads, bridges, and parks.
+Municipal entities issue general obligation bonds to finance various public projects like roads, bridges, and parks.
 General obligation bonds are backed by the full faith and credit of the issuing municipality.
 Usually, they do not have a dedicated revenue source.
 The local authorities commit their abundant resources to pay off the bonds.
 Municipals rely on their unlimited power to tax residents to pay back bondholders.

 Revenue bonds are backed by income from a particular project or source.
 There is a wide diversity of types of revenue bonds, each with unique credit characteristics.
-Municipal entities frequently issue securities on behalf of other borrowers such as water and sewer service, toll bridges, non-profit colleges or hospitals.
+Municipal entities frequently issue securities on behalf of borrowers such as water and sewer services, toll bridges, non-profit colleges, or hospitals.
 These underlying borrowers typically agree to repay the issuer, who pays the interest and principal on the securities solely from the revenue provided by the conduit borrower.

 Taxable Bonds.
 There is a smaller but growing niche of taxable municipal bonds.
-These bonds exist because the federal government will not subsidize the financing of certain activities, which do not provide a significant benefit to the general public.
-Investor-led housing, local sports facilities, refunding of a refunded issue and borrowing to replenish a municipality’s underfunded pension plan, Build America Bonds (BABs) are types of bond issues that are federally taxable.
-Taxable municipals offer higher yields comparable to those of other taxable sectors, such as corporate or government agency bonds.
+These bonds exist because the federal government will not subsidize the financing of certain activities, which do not significantly benefit the general public.
+Investor-led housing, local sports facilities, refunding of a refunded issue, and borrowing to replenish a municipality’s underfunded pension plan, Build America Bonds (BABs) are types of bond issues that are federally taxable.
+Taxable municipals offer higher yields than those of other taxable sectors, such as corporate or government agency bonds.